fziller/QuoteManagement/README.md

 ## Supported Features

-- ListQuotes view provides a list of available Quotes, which can be filtered by available status.
+- ListQuotes view provides a list of available Quotes, which can be filtered by available status as well as customer names or email addresses.
+It can also be sorted by the given totals.
 It also provides proper loading states and error messages in case something goes wrong.
 - CreateQuote view provides a functionality to create a new quote.
 Quote creation is also available when being offline and will be created once the user / device comes back.

+## Known issues

+- Queries created while being offline are not created when application is killed before sending it.
+- Some further design issues, e.g. if only one query result is being shown
+- Sometimes, the list of products disappear for no reason.
+Needs some investigation.